IronCore864/amazon-eu-price-compare/README.md

 This extension helps you to find the best price with just one click.

-You just go to any Amazon EU store, search your item, click the icon of this extension(a black letter B, which stands for the "B"est price of course) and it shows you the prices in all the other Amazon european stores, including currency conversion (GBP/SEK).
+You just go to any Amazon EU store, search your item, click the icon of this extension(a black letter B, which stands for the "B"est price of course) and it shows you the prices in all the other Amazon European stores, including currency conversion (GBP/SEK).

 ## Download and Install